mmasenheimer/chess-engine/Chess/dev_log.md

 # 7/11/25

-- Added in valid pawn moves
+- Added in valid pawn, rook, queen, knight, king, bishop moves
-- Added in valid rook moves
+- Implemented an inefficient algoithm for checks, check mates, and stalemates